sjbennett123/polarlarp/content/rules/rulebook.md

 ## Classes

-Classes are used to describe your character’s natural talents.
+Classes describe your character’s natural talents.
 This may or may not have anything to do with your character’s profession.
 For example, not all rogues are thieves and not all scholars are spell casters.

 Your own physical characteristics and abilities need not match those of your chosen character but it can help you in your adventuring career if your actual physical skills are congruent with your character’s fantasy skills.
 The NERO system allows players to play characters that are very different from themselves and still be able to prosper.